mbaumer/us_hep_funding/docs/_states/VT.md

 [VT-00](#VT-00)

 # VT -- Sen. Patrick Leahy (D) and  Sen. Bernard Sanders (I)
+## Committees
+Patrick Leahy is the #2 Democrat on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies

+Patrick Leahy is the #1 Democrat on the Senate Committee on Appropriations

+Patrick Leahy is the #9 Democrat on the Senate Appropriations Subcommittee on Energy and Water Development

+Bernard Sanders is the #3 Democrat on the Senate Committee on Energy and Natural Resources

 ## HEP Grants
 ```
 This state received no SC HEP grants from 2012-2016